1964

 Partly rescheduled, April 2026

 A final order moved FDA-approved cannabis products and state-licensed medical marijuana to Schedule III.
-Recreational, bulk, and synthetic THC remain Schedule I. A broader rescheduling hearing was set to begin June 29, 2026.
+Recreational, bulk, and synthetic THC remain Schedule I — still legally equivalent to heroin federally.

 FDA